 The Auckland War Memorial Museum is its full name, and the third floor features New Zealand’s military history.
 The rest of the museum is home to natural science, human history, documents and interactive opportunities for children.

-- Admission to the Auckland Museum is free for Auckland ratepayers, while a donation is requested for other New Zealanders.
+- Admission to the Auckland Museum is free for Auckland ratepayers, although fees apply for visitors to New Zealanders.

 - There is a daily Māori culture performance for an additional cost.
 It is one of the best we have seen, our other favourite being the new Māori cultural show at the Waitangi Treaty Grounds.

-- There is a paid parking lot, but it is a rare day when we have not been able to find free parking on the nearby streets.
+- Paid parking lot, but it is a rare day when we have not been able to find free parking on the nearby streets.